 However, the Governor no longer makes ordinances.

-Part 6 of the Interpretation Act 1987 provides that written notice of the making of a statutory rule must be tabled before each House of Parliament within 14 sitting days after it is published on the NSW legislation website (that is, this website).
+The Interpretation Act 1987, Part 6 provides that written notice of the making of a statutory rule must be tabled before each House of Parliament within 14 sitting days after it is published on the NSW legislation website (that is, this website).
 Either House of Parliament may pass a resolution that disallows a statutory rule at any time after it is published.
 However, notice of a resolution to disallow a statutory rule must be given no later than 15 days after the written notice of its making is tabled.

 A statutory rule can be disallowed even if only one House of Parliament passes a disallowance resolution.
 The disallowance of a statutory rule operates to repeal it and to reinstate the legislation in force before the changes made by the statutory rule.
-Also, section 8 of the Subordinate Legislation Act 1989 prevents the remaking of a disallowed statutory rule (in substantially the same terms) for 4 months.
+Also, the Subordinate Legislation Act 1989, section 8 prevents the remaking of a disallowed statutory rule (in substantially the same terms) for 4 months.

 Examples of other kinds of subordinate legislation include (but are not limited to) the following: